 Anthony Metzer QC was instructed on three major inquests in 2015.
 One of these inquests became the subject of a BBC Panorama programme, exploring issues including the death of an Asian man where excessive police force was used upon arrest.
 The other inquests were regarding the tragic death of a 13-year old girl following a high-speed police chase and a suspicious death in Germany possibly involving anti-Semitism which attracted international media attention.

-- Douglas (2018) – Anthony is instructed on behalf of the family of the deceased in an on-going inquest into the death of a prisoner some days after arriving at HMP Long Lartin following transfer from HMP Bristol.
+- Douglas (2018 – ongoing) – Anthony is instructed on behalf of the family of the deceased in an on-going inquest into the death of a prisoner some days after arriving at HMP Long Lartin following transfer from HMP Bristol.
 The issues surrounding his death are highly complex, encompassing, inter alia: alleged failings in handover between prisons; inadequate medical treatment; and poor decision-making and governance within HMP Long Lartin.
-The fourth PIR is scheduled for 14 February 2020, and the full inquest with a jury will begin on 23 March 2020 and is listed for three weeks.
+The fourth PIR took place in February 2020, and the full inquest with a jury was due to begin in November 2020, but has been vacated to be relisted for three weeks in 2021 due to the COVID-19 pandemic.

 - McGowan (2018) – Acted for the family of the deceased in an inquest into the death of a patient of Southmead hospital.
 Argued that the hospital failed to act with due care and diligence and misadministered medical treatment which they ought to have known could be fatal to the deceased, and that this caused the death.